mikejohnson51/AHGestimation/README.md

 limiting factor in National Water Model Performance.
 It has since evolved to provide an open source utility for robust large scale data synthesis and evaluation.
-Funding from the National Science Foundation (Grants 1937099, 2033607) provided time to draft Johnson (2022) and apply an early version of this software to the \[Continental Flood Inundation Mapping (CFIM) synthetic rating curve dataset (Liu and Maidment 2020).
+Funding from the National Science Foundation (Grants 1937099, 2033607) provided time to draft Johnson et al. (2022) and apply an early version of this software to the \[Continental Flood Inundation Mapping (CFIM) synthetic rating curve dataset (Liu and Maidment 2020).
 Funding from the National Oceanic and Atmospheric Administration’s Office of Water Prediction supported the addition of